StrangeGirlMurph/tootpick/README.md

 but on the other hand hides visitor IP addresses from the server that hosts the service on tootpick.org.
 </details>

 <details><summary>

 ## Button image

 </summary>
-No button image is provided at this point, but the [official Mastodon logo](https://github.com/mastodon/mastodon/tree/main/app/javascript/images) is probably a good starting point for designing your own.
+No button image is provided at this point, but the <a href="https://github.com/mastodon/mastodon/tree/main/app/javascript/images"> official Mastodon logo</a> is probably a good starting point for designing your own.
 </details>

 <details><summary>

 ## Fragment parameters